ewigur/Emma-Wigur---Portfolio/Train Tale/README.md

 **4. Sound Design**

-I chose to take on the sound design - a big task that really gave me more respect for how intricate sound in games are, as well as the importance of it.
+I chose to take on the sound design.
+A big task that really gave me more respect for how intricate sound in games are - as well as the importance of it.

-**Apart from two SFX audio ("Dying Hand" and "Dead Eye Awakens"), all SFX are recorded by me.\
+- *Apart from two SFX audio ("Dying Hand" and "Dead Eye Awakens"), all SFX are recorded by me*
-All SFX and Ambience are mixed by me, using Audacity (and later Adobe Audition).**\
+- *All SFX and Ambience are mixed by me*
- \
+- *Tools: Audacity and Adobe Audition*

  In addition to dusting off old skills in recording, I worked on:
 - Mixing audio based on game object material, size and surroundings
 - Matching audio with animation using event-based triggers